Hurricane Preparedness: What Are The Essential Things To Prepare

 Flood

-There are steps that you or your property owner can take now to make your home or business more flood-resistant.
-Some improvements are inexpensive and straightforward; others require more of an investment.
+You or your property owner can now take steps to make your home or business more flood-resistant.
+Some improvements are inexpensive and straightforward, while others require more investment.

 As your budget allows, take these steps to protect your property from flood damage and manage your risks.